This is Part 2 of 3 on my visit to the 2019 Berkshire Hathaway annual meeting. Part 1 is here.

 There was another question about whether rail could replace vehicles in more situations.
 It was kind of a dopey question but Buffett explained (nicely) that the cost savings of rail depend on the distance traveled and other factors.
 Long-haul and heavier traffic are better on rail.
 But not for shorter distances and lighter loads.
 You have to look at ton mile per gallon of diesel used.

-He said Berkshire has over 300,000 employees.
+But he also said Berkshire has over 300,000 employees.
 If you have a city that big, you definitely need cops and courts.
-But people shouldn’t go to jail for honest errors of judgement.
+So these sorts of problems are inevitable.
+You need cops and courts.
+And people also shouldn’t go to jail for honest errors of judgement.

-Buffett said he made a personal investment in company called Alted, which is Delta spelled backwards.
+Buffett said he made a personal investment (not Berkshire) in company called Alted, which is Delta spelled backwards.
 It was founded by 100 delta military guys to buy land and hunt ducks.
 They each put in money and got one share (one hundred shares total).
 But two guys defaulted so it ended up as a company with 98 shares.
-Buffett bought in for some of the shares.
+Buffett bought some of the shares.

 Buffett’s take is he only speaks about political subjects for himself – and never for Berkshire Hathaway.
 And if you do this as CEO, you should be careful because people will assume you are speaking for the company.
 But he said you don’t want to pursue your own political interests with other people’s money.
 Or their assets.
 Or their labor.